Life After Addiction: What Living Sober Would Look Like

 The natural fear humans have of letting go is that they’ll end up with nothing.
-But that’s not what really happens.
-Letting go of everything and starting over means you have a clean slate.
+But that’s not what happens.
+Letting go of everything, and starting over means you have a clean slate.

-And the amazing thing is, once you let go of all that other stuff and start fresh, you can still look back and see what you had that really was great, that did matter, that was worth keeping.
+And the fantastic thing is, once you let go of all that other stuff and start fresh, you can still look back and see what you had that was great, that did matter, that was worth keeping.

 Once you realize what it is, and when you’re sober and have your head on straight, you can go after it.
 So go ahead, use your addiction as an excuse to wipe the slate clean.

 Use rehab as a way to find out what you really want in life and how to get it.

 Yeah, you’re going to have to be willing to clean house and let some stuff go.
 But what you replace it with will be infinitely better.

 In her college years, Julie had three identities: the studious pupil at school, the good daughter at home, and the party girl on the weekends.

-It was necessary to keep her weekend activities carefully separated from her work and home life, since she often made decisions she wasn’t proud of while she was drinking and partying.
+It was necessary to keep her weekend activities carefully separated from her work and home life since she often made decisions she wasn’t proud of while drinking and partying.

 At this point, she was married to a husband who loved her unconditionally.
 And they had a child whom she loved dearly, so she was shocked to discover the suicide note when she was sober.

-At this point, she couldn’t ignore the problem anymore, and she made the commitment to recovery.
+She couldn’t ignore the problem anymore, and she committed to recovery.

 “Although I had given up alcohol, I still had so much ego.
 I defined myself by my career and money.
-The accident showed me that I needed deeper recovery, not just giving up booze,” said Julie.
+The accident showed me that I needed deeper recovery, not just giving up booze,”

 “I lost my entire career, but I gained the opportunity to build a new me and love the new me.
-And now I own three companies.”
+And now I own three companies.” — Julie

 Today, Julie shares tips on “finding the joys in life while living straight up” at SoberJulie.com.

-As a rock band member, Thomas considered drugs not only acceptable, but cool, and he found that being under the influence helped him feel good about whatever music he created, and quieted his doubts and self-consciousness.
+As a rock band member, Thomas considered drugs not only acceptable but cool, and he found that being under the influence helped him feel good about whatever music he created and quieted his doubts and self-consciousness.

 When Thomas finally hit rock bottom, he realized that he needed to let go of everything and start with a clean slate.

-“Now I feel so much calmer.
+“Now, I feel so much calmer.
 I feel that I’m free from this terrible burden.
 It’s amazing.
 So much has changed.
 It’s hard to explain.”

 Now Thomas works at Elevate as the Rehabilitation Supervisor and as a one-on-one counselor.
-It’s his way of giving back to others who can relate to his own troubled past.
+It’s his way of giving back to others who can relate to his troubled past.